Imposing multi-physics constraints at different densities on the Neutron Star Equation of State: Discussions

 We then investigated the effect of imposing additional constraints from heavy-ion data and investigated their impact on the EoS at intermediate densities ($\sim 1-3 n_0$).
 Applying only the KaoS constraint increases the correlation of $n_0$ with the NS observables while decreasing the same for $m^*/m$.
 It also increases the correlation of incompressibility $K_{sat}$ with $m^*/m$.
 We further studied the combined effect of imposing all the HIC filters (KaoS, FOPI and ASY-EOS experiments) in addition to the $\chi$EFT and NS observational constraints.
 The two considerable changes in correlation with application of HIC filters are decreasing of $E_{sym}$ and $L_{sym}$ correlation and increase in the correlation of $m^*/m$ and $K_{sat}$.
 The first one can be attributed to either or both of FOPI and ASY-EOS. \\

-Overall, one can observe that inclusion of statistical re-weighting for the filters do not affect the conclusions significantly, except for a strong correlation between $n_0$ and $E_{sym}$, which also weakens on inclusion of all filters with corresponding statistical weightage.
+Further, we verified whether the inclusion of statistical weighting for the filters affect the conclusions significantly.
+Other than the expected correlations among NS observables and between symmetry energy and its slope, we found strong correlations of the effective nucleon mass with the NS observables and between saturation density and the symmetry energy.
+The latter was found to weaken on inclusion of heavy-ion filters with corresponding statistical weighting, but this data is known to be model-dependent.
 In summary, the most important nuclear parameters to consider for astrophysical data are the effective nucleon mass $m^*/m$ and the nuclear saturation density $n_0$.